How I Went From a Frustrated Classical Pianist,

 My anxiety was climbing by the second.

-Then we started playing a tune — I was praying I wouldn't get called on.
+Then we started playing a tune — I was praying I wouldn't get called on to solo.

-And then right in the middle of it, the director pointed at me and said:
+And then all of a sudden out of nowhere, the director pointed at me and said:

 "Alright, now take a solo."